Employment Legislation & Policy

 All employees with 26 weeks or more service can make a flexible working request.
 Employers have to address all requests in a "reasonable manner and they must have a sound business reason for rejecting a request.
 Please note that members of the Armed Forces are exempt from these rules.
 Read more

-This new government ruling could be very promising for Armed Forces families as it could address deployments, periods of rest and recuperation and times when your Serving partner is away.
-However, please note that members of the Armed Forces are exempt from these flexible working rules.
+This could be key for Armed Forces families as it can address deployments, periods of rest and recuperation and times when your serving partner is away.

 Flexible working can include a number of things that change your work pattern including working from home, part-time working, flexi-time, job sharing and shift working.

-For more information on what your rights are, how to approach your employer about flexible working, valid reason why your application may be rejected and challenging your employers decision, please visit the ACAS website.
+For more information on what your rights are, how to approach your employer about flexible working, valid reasons why your application may be rejected and challenging your employer’s decision, please visit the ACAS website.
 If you have any queries relating to flexible working and managing unique Armed Forces situations such as deployments, then please contact AFF at email@example.com.